Need an EPC in Lewisham?

 Here we will answer your most common questions asked about the EPC.

-Which Properties Are Exempt From Needing An EPC?
+Which Properties Do Not Require An EPC?

 • Temporary buildings that will be used for less than two years.